- What is dynamic pricing?

 - Your business and marketing goals

-If you run an e‑commerce company, we encourage you to give dynamic pricing a shot.
-Today, this strategy is a good help in the never-ending battle for the customer.
-Companies that use dynamic pricing can sell more products, earn more money, and save time on price tracking.
+If you run an e-commerce company, we encourage you to try dynamic pricing.
+Today, this strategy is a good help in the never-ending battle for the customer in the ever-changing market.
+Companies that use dynamic pricing can sell more products, increase conversion rates, and save time on price tracking.
+Dynamic pricing helps maximize profit while also improving customer satisfaction.
 These benefits are invaluable for every online retailer!

 What is dynamic pricing?